catalystdao/generalised-relayer/README.md

 ```
 Adding `-d` runs the relayer in the background rather than foreground.

+Starting the relayer without configuration does not make sense.
+See [configuration](https://github.com/catalystdao/GeneralisedRelayer/tree/main#configuration) for further information.

 # Development

 For development, the requiresments vary by AMB.
 For the specific requirements, see the docker compose file.